You can choose from a variety of academic programs at York and will likely find a program that sparks your interest.

 The Atkinson Centre for Mature and Part-time Student (ACMAPS) provides a pan-university physical and philosophical home for mature and part-time students.
 The Centre also runs a Mature Student First-Year Experience Program, which offers presentations and discussions on academic writing, library research, reading and note-taking, time management and stress management.

-To find out more about York’s academic supports, please visit York’s Academic Resources website.
+To find out more about York’s academic supports, view York’s Academic Resources.